I speak to you on Boxing Day, from a chilly Warragul. It's a lovely morning but it is only 8d outside which is not exactly hot for late December.

 Lindsey, Ian, Wendy, Freyja and Simon came round in the evening for a Christmas Eve party

-And then we all gathered again at the zoo for Christmas breakfast, which was Freyja's idea (to have breakfast at the zoo, rather than in a cafe).
+And then we all gathered again at the zoo for Christmas breakfast, which was Freyja's idea (to have breakfast at the zoo, that is, rather than in a cafe).
 It was an excellent idea and a lot of fun.
 It was also very busy.
 Granted, the weather was perfect for visiting the zoo.
 Not too hot, reasonably sunny.
 And I knew that people do go to the zoo on Christmas Day but I hadn't realised quite how many people go.

 Then Freyja and Simon headed off for lunch and then to the cinema.
 Wendy went home.
 And Lindsey, Ian and I came to Warragul for Christmas night, where we still are.
+There was more feasting, more tasty treats, more wine.
+And William makes an amazing espresso cocktail.
+It was very tempting to have two, but that would have definitely have been a mistake!

 No comments: